 In this passage, the blanks need to be filled with appropriate words depending on which correlative conjunction is used.
 To make changes, click on the blank and delete it.
 Then, fill in the space with one of the following words: or, neither, not only, both.

-Write ten sentences using not only, but also, & both and.
+Write five sentences using not only, but also.

 In this story, the lists need commas or colons.
 Click on a word to write in punctuation.